 This African inspired novel was a whirlwind from start to finish.
 From the first few pages I was hooked.
 The stakes were high from the start and they only got higher as I grew to know and love the characters.

 “He was not the strongest, the quickest, or the most talented, not by any measure.
 He knew this and knew he could not control this.
 However, he could control his effort, the work he put in, and there he would not be beaten.”

 We follow Tau in 3rd person perspective for almost all of the book.
 Although this book was pretty fast paced, it did not suffer from what some books do.
 It did not sacrifice character development for entertainment’s sake.
 In between the incredibly well written action scenes we have so many moments where we get to know characters, their motivations, their hopes, prejudices, and struggles.
 The villains were also written very well even though they don’t get much page time.
 I cared deeply about all the characters, either loved or hated them, and that says a lot.
 I would definitely love to see some more character development for some of the side characters in future books.
 However, that didn’t bother me at all because it is the very first book with only 1 perspective.
 I’m sure we will see more of this in the 3 more books in this series.

 Within the wild ride of this story we get to see an incredible world open up to us.
 Evan Winter seamlessly weaves worldbuilding into the narrative.
 I prefer zero info dumps if possible and the author managed that brilliantly.
 I especially liked the magic system.
 It was very unique and I look forward to diving deeper into it, as well as the spiritual realm of Isihogo that is at it’s core.

 The culture and caste system were very intriguing and fascinating to learn about.
-They added an extra depth and layer to our protagonist and his struggles and I would love to learn more about them as well throughout the rest of the series.
+They added an extra layer of depth to our protagonist, his struggles, and the world itself.
+I am excited to learn more about them as well throughout the rest of the series.